-Most listings are in the $10's per square foot per year.
-The River Corridor submarket is experiencing a an increase in rates.
-In the last 3 months, the median rate rose $1 per sqft per year.
-That's a 7% rise in rent.
+The typical asking rate per listing is in the $10's per square foot per year.
+The River Corridor region is experiencing a decline in rates.
+In the last 3 months, the median rate fell $0 per sqft per year.
+That's a 0% decline in rent.

-Compared to the rest of the Greater Boston market, the River Corridor submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Greater Boston market, the River Corridor submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 43 listings have been posted online, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 42 listings have been posted online, so you'll want to check back regularly for new listings.
+About 2% of the available space in the River Corridor are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,000 sqft.
-Most properties in this region are around 2 stories.
-Most buildings in this area were built in 1982 and are Class A.
+Even though the median size is 4,220 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are approximately 2 stories.
+Most buildings in this market were built in 1982 and are Class A.

-A large portion of this market is residential, but there's plenty of office_space.
-Public administration is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst River Corridor folk.
+A large portion of this area is residential, but there's plenty of office_space.
+Public administration is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst River Corridor occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.